 This class is limited to purpose built "bare bones" race bikes stripped of all aero and street use parts.
 No streamlining is permitted in the Open Special Construction class.
 Streamlining is defined as any devices or objects forward of the rider that have the apparent effect of directing, limiting, or controlling airflow around the motorcycle or the rider.
 A front fender is optional, and if used shall comply with the following: the front wheel and tire shall be visible from either side for a continuous 210 deg. of their circumference.
 The front of the fender shall not extend lower than 5 in. above a horizontal line drawn through the front axle.
 The perimeter of the fender shall not be farther than 1.750 in. from the tread.
-The sides of the fender may fair into the fork tubes, but shall not be over 2 in. wider overall than these parts.
-The rear fender shall not extend beyond the back of the rear tire.
-If a seat/tail section is used, it must not extend more than 3 in. past the rear of the rear tire.
+The sides of the fender may fair into the fork tubes or tire, but shall not be over 2 in. wider overall than these parts.
+If a seat, tail section or fender is used, it must not extend more than 3 in. past the rear of the rear tire or cover any part of the wheel when viewed from the side.
 No part of the tail section shall be lower than the top of the rear rim, or over 36 in. from the ground, with the rider seated on the bike.